-If the symptom of oral cancer is caught early enough, the chances of successful treatment are high.
+According to the National Institute of Dental Craniofacial Research (NIDCR), over half of U.S. patients survive from oral cancer after five years.
+If this condition is caught early enough, the chances of successful treatment are high.

-Dentists look for early signs of mouth cancer during regular checkup appointments, but it's also important for you to recognize these warning signals so you can bring them to the attention of your dentist right away.
+Dentists look for early signs of mouth cancer during regular check-up appointments, but it's also important for you to recognise these warning signals so you can bring them to the attention of your dentist right away.

 Signs and Symptoms